Who is A Culpeper Local

 What does that mean to Culpeper?

 We would like to increase those millions by inviting every Culpeper resident to think about where they spend their money.
 Many of us commute out of Culpeper and tend to spend in other communities, perhaps for convenience or variety.
 But next time, think about the sales tax you are depositing in some other county’s general fund and school system.
-It may be a little inconvenient, and you may not be able to find everything you need in Culpeper, but if each of our 22,000 households diverted $50 a week to Culpeper, we could potentially generate an extra $1,000,000.
+If each of the more than 18,000 Culpeper households diverted $50 a week already being spent outside of Culpeper County, and purchased those same products inside of Culpeper County, it could potentially generate thousands more annually to be applied to Culpeper services.

 The site is sponsored by Culpeper Department of Economic Development, Culpeper Renaissance (CRI).
 Check out who’s a local participating Culpeper business.